 But there is one thing that holds many people back when it comes to swapping a bath for a shower.
 There is a popular conception that by not having a bath, your property becomes less attractive to buyers and hence you could end up selling your home for less than it’s genuinely worth.

 But is there any truth in this?
 Do potential property buyers automatically rule out any home without a bath?

 Will a bathroom without a bath affect the price of your property?

-We chatted with Estate Agents and Property Experts and found out whether they felt a bath is required in this day and age.
+A recent Daily Express article claims that "not having a bath could be a potential 'put off' for buyers".
+But is this the general opinion throughout the country?
+We chatted with Property Experts and Estate Agents to find out whether they felt a bath is required in this day and age.

 Sarah-Jane Taylor, Operations Director at Yorkshire-based Preston Baker Estate Agents believes a bath is a necessity when it comes to selling your property:

 "Not having a bath in your home can affect the marketing of your property and consequently the house price.
 At Preston Baker we know that the longer a property is on the market the less you are likely to get for it.
 So if your home is ideal for a family but doesn’t have a bath then it may take longer to sell and therefore affect how much buyers are prepared to offer.

 It comes down to buyer expectations.
 If a young family is looking to buy a 3 bed semi, then having no bath is likely to put them off – baths are ideal for kids.
 Meanwhile if a single professional is looking to buy a 1 bed studio flat in an urban area and it only has a shower then not having a bath is less likely to be an issue."